allegheny-college-cmpsc-303-fall-2024/knowledge-examples/README.md

 Check out `puzzle.py`, where the puzzle is to assign each of the four person to a different house.
 Four persons are defined in `people` list variable and the four houses are defined in `houses` list variable.
 We encode in Python that each person must have a house and a house can only be assigned to one person.
 Then we provide some information for our AI to deduce upon

 In `examples` directory, run `python puzzles.py`

+**Acknowledgements** These examples are borrowed or adapted from CS50 AI, as [licensed here](https://cs50.harvard.edu/ai/2024/license/).